Our Eyes Seeing What We Want to See

 In another experiment, students were given training in the most common methods of deception detection.
 The findings: confidence increased with training and experience but accuracy did not.

-Indeed a friend who has abundant dealings with top management of companies said she has been 'smoked many times before' and
+Indeed a friend who has abundant dealings with top management of companies said she has been 'smoked many times before' and that despite her experience, she has yet to master the skill of telling whether someone is telling the truth.

 So where does this leave us?